-Supplementary bonding is still required to electrical equipment such as electric showers or electric heaters.
-This type of bonding must also be connected to the protective conductor of all circuits supplying electrical equipment in the bathroom.
+Supplementary bonding is still required to electrical equipment such as an electric shower or electric heater.
+This type of bonding is also required to be connected to the protective conductor of all circuits supplying electrical equipment in the bathroom.

-The protective conductors of all power and lighting points within zones must be supplementary bonded.
-The bonding connection may be to earth terminal of a switch or accessory supplying equipment.
+The protective conductors of all power and lighting points within the zones must be supplementary bonded.
+The bonding connection may be to earth terminal of a switch or accessory supplying equipment